gvwilson/thirdbit/src/fiction/santas/index.md

 ## Some Explanations

-A few busy minutes later,
+A few minutes later
-Finner was sitting in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something called seaweed tea in his hands.
+Finner was sitting on a stool in a slightly cramped cabin with a thick blanket wrapped around his shoulders and a steaming mug of something called seaweed tea in his hands.
-Santa Hood was somewhere under an even larger blanket on the bunk opposite his stool, while Santa Greenwood had solved the problem of being too big for the available furniture by sitting on the floor.
+Santa Hood was somewhere beneath an even larger blanket on the bunk next to him, while Santa Greenwood had solved the problem of being too big for the furniture by sitting on the floor.
 *Deck,* Finner corrected himself.
 *It's called a deck on a ship.
 Which this is.*

 He shook himself.
-"About the whole 'saving the worlds' thing," he ventured.
+"About the whole saving the worlds thing," he ventured.
+"And you keep talking about 'flips'."

 Santa Greenwood swallowed a swig[^swig] of tea and set the mug on the deck beside his ax.
-"They showed up a while back," he said, looking at and through the wall opposite him.
-"'Bout the time I was your age, actually, so maybe more than a while.
-Anyway,
-at first they were all talk.
-Folks ought to do deliveries year round, and they ought to deliver groceries and such as well as actual presents, that kind of thing.
-Made no sense,
-but folk figured there was no harm in lettin' them talk."
+"It's what folk call other folk who are all flipped around.
+Santas wanting to make things, elves wanting to deliver—it ain't natural."

 [^swig]: Which is what a "gulp" is called when you're on a ship.

-"But who are 'they'?"
-Finner asked.

-"A handful of misguided santas,"
+A chill ran up Finner's spine
+that had nothing to do with how cold he had been a few minutes ago.
+"And you're— they're—"

+"It started off with just a handful of weirdos,"
 Santa Hood's muffled voice said from under the blanket.
+"After Sensei Tumbly and others got everyone to understand that it's okay for santas to marry santas and elves to marry elves, a few people got carried away and started saying we should throw out all the other rules too.
+Nobody took them seriously at first.
-"People get notions sometimes, especially on the worlds where there's only a few of them or even just one.
+People get odd notions sometimes, especially on worlds where they're on their own."
-The loneliness gets to them after a while and they go a little odd."

 "Callin' it 'odd' is more polite than I'd be."
 Santa Greenwood picked up his mug and scowled at its contents.
-"And when sensible folk wouldn't listen to their nonsense, they took matters into their own hands.
+"When sensible folk wouldn't listen to their nonsense, they just started *doing* stuff.
-They started makin' *stuff*, like socks and cutlery and what-not."
-His scowl deepened.
-"Nothing wrong with that—everybody likes gettin' socks[^everybody-likes-socks] but they made more of it than anyone had ever seen.
-And instead of puttin' it in the basement or a barn or something decent until it was time to deliver it, they just went and gave it right away to—to *everyone*."

-[^everybody-likes-socks]: It's amazing how many people sincerely believe this.

-"In broad daylight," Santa Hood added tiredly as Santa Greenwood glared into his tea.
-"They didn't even care if people had been naughty or nice.
-They just gave things to everyone."
+Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong to make deliveries…"

+"So what happened?"
+Finner asked,
+looking into his tea so that he didn't have to make eye contact.

+"Turned out a lot more people agreed with them than anyone would have though," Santa Hood said wearily.
+"Or didn't exactly agree with them but figured it was none of their business or they didn't have a right to say it was wrong.
+Sensei Tumbly was one of the few who did."

-"And they didn't wrap 'em, either," Santa Greenwood added heatedly.
+Santa Greenwood nodded.
-"Folk might've let them get away with it for a while if they'd at least *wrapped* things, but—"
+"Cost Vidancia a lot of friends.
+Folk that stood with when she and Shady Ann were marching and writing letters and getting themselves arrested—turned out a lot of them were okay with this nonsense."
 He shook his head.
-"It was disrespectful, is what it was."
+"It's disrespectful, is what it is, after all Vidancia's done."

-"Mm."
-Wrapping had never been Finner's favorite chore,[^favorite-chore] but the thought of what his parents or Gran-Granna Tumbly would say if a present went into a sack without being wrapped made his stomach do flip-flops.
-"So…?"

-[^favorite-chore]: Though it was still better than writing class.

-Santa Hood pulled her blanket down enough for her head to be visible.
-"Once they got going
-it turned out that a lot of people agreed with them.
-Pretty soon it wasn't just a handful of santas from backwater worlds—there were hundreds of them!"

-"Hundreds!"
-Santa Greenwood grunted.

-Santa Hood shrugged under her blanket.
-"And just when everyone thought they couldn't do anything worse, they let all their elves out of their basements.
-Or you know, their caves or wherever."

-Finner's mouth went dry
-the way it always did when he thought about elves.
-"What do you mean?
-My parents let our elves out all the time."

-Santa Hood shook her head.
-"I don't mean just to run errands and get parts and what-not.
-They *let them out*.
-They let them just walk around wherever they wanted and have their own houses and make more of themselves, as many more as they wanted."
-Her eyes blazed.
-"Do you have any idea how dangerous that could be?
-One elf makes another so now you have two.
-Each of them makes another, so now there's four, then eight, then— then—"

-"Sixteen," Finner supplied helpfully.[^powers-of-two]

-[^powers-of-two]: He knew all the powers of two up to 4096.

-"Sixteen," Santa Hood agreed.
-"Pretty soon there'd be more of them than us, and then—"

-"Elfageddon," Santa Greenwood finished solemnly.
-"The end o' worlds.
-No more presents, no more deliveries—no more anything, most like."

-"But I thought you said they wanted to make deliveries all the time."
-Finner protested,
-then swallowed dryly at the looks the other two santas gave him.

-"Just givin' people stuff ain't *deliveries*," Santa Greenwood spat.

-"Giving who what?" boomed Captain Clausbeard, who had just opened the cabin door without bothering to knock.
+"Who's being disrespectful?" boomed Captain Clausbeard, who had just opened the cabin door without bothering to knock.
 His parrot squawked something in his ear.
 "Ah.
 Right.
 Them.
 Anyway, what's it like bein' back in your old cabin, eh, lad?
 Must bring back memories, eh?"

-Santa Hood raised an eyebrow.[^raised-eyebrow]
+Santa Hood raised an eyebrow.
 "This was *your* cabin?"

-[^raised-eyebrow]: *Purely by coincidence* a slight shiver went down Finner's spine as she did so.

-Santa Greenwood growled but didn't reply.
+Santa Greenwood muttered something that might have been "yes".
 Santa Hood jerked her chin at a pencil drawing of a tropical island nailed up beside the cabin's single round porthole.
 "I didn't know you were so artistic."

 "Oh, my boy was a wizard with all that stuff,"
 Captain Clausbeard said proudly.
-"And even better at crochet.
+"An' even better at crochet.
 Why, I still have a couple of doilies that—"

 "I *think*," Santa Greenwood interrupted,